JBShady/COD5-Remastered/README.md

 #### Satchel Charges
 * Custom wallbuy that behaves similar to the Sniper Cabinet with chalk, an animation, model, and a LookAt style trigger
-* High damage, high radius detonatable explosives rebalanced for zombies that also deals damage to the player
+* High damage, high radius detonable explosives rebalanced for zombies that also deals damage to the player
 * Deals extra scripted damage based on Bouncing Betty scaling damage
 * One-time purchase that takes up equipment slot, rewarded 2 per round and damage scales with rounds just like Bouncing Betties
 * Added functionality for double-tapping interact to detonate, except when inside barrier or Mystery Box triggers